jolle/homebridge-adax-private/README.md

 # Homebridge Adax (Private API)

-This plugin uses the private Adax API used in their mobile apps; this way it is possible to use devices that are shared with your account.
+This plugin uses the private Adax API that is used in their mobile apps; this way it is possible to use devices that are shared with your account.
 The public API only shows devices that you own, not shared ones.

 ## Getting the private key